 Dream Phuket Hotel is located in the quiet and secluded affluent area of Surin.
-It is about 35 minute drive north of Patong.
+It is about a 35-minute drive north of Patong.
 This eco-friendly hotel in on the West Coast of Phuket, a stone’s throw away from Layan Beach, Laguna, enchantingly framed by the crystal clear waters of the Andaman Sea.

-Dream hotel is comprised of 5 main buildings, 5 floors, 174 rooms, a rooftop bar, Dream spa, fitness center, a gentleman’s club (but all our welcome 😉 and the Trilogy restaurant.
+Dream hotel is comprised of 5 main buildings, 5 floors, 174 rooms, a rooftop bar, a Dream spa, a fitness center, a gentleman’s club (but all our welcome 😉 and the Trilogy restaurant.

 My Deluxe King room was crisp and has a modern posh vibe to it.
 Four fresh bottles of water were waiting for me.
 Two of them by the sink so you don’t have to wash your mouth out or brush your teeth with dirty tap water.
 The room had some other astute touches.
 There was a do not disturb button by the door replacing those old school door handle signs.
 It nostalgically reminded me of the socks we use to leave on the door handles of our college dorms when we were “busy”.
 There was also a housekeeping button and all the light switches were on both sides of the supple leather bed frame along with adjustable reading lamps.

-The room included a coffee and tea maker, Bath salts (not for consumption) and a scale under the sink so I could gauge how much damage all this Pad Thai has done to my waistline.
+The room included a coffee and tea maker, Bath salts (not for consumption), and a scale under the sink so I could gauge how much damage all these Pad Thai has done to my waistline.
 My room faced the beautiful pond pool and offered a fantastic sunset view.
-The shower head had also had great pressure.
+The showerhead had also had great pressure.

-The Dream staff were world-class, comparable to the famous Ritz Carlton’s eager to please workers.
-They were always smiling and they were a numerous lot to help support any little request you might have.
+The Dream staff was world-class, comparable to the famous Ritz Carlton’s eager to please workers.
+They were always smiling and they were numerous lot to help support any little request you might have.
 Being greeted by their smiles was always a warm experience.